 At Rosehill School, we actively engage pupils as participants in their education and in making a positive contribution to their school and local community.

-Our Newly elected School Council represents the views of all our pupils and it gives children the opportunity to make their voices heard and feel part of the whole school community.
+Our School Council represents the views of all our pupils and it gives children and young people the opportunity to make their voices heard and feel part of the whole school community.

 The Rosehill School Council is made up of elected representatives from different classes, across the school.

 Their role is to represent the views of pupils in their department/ Key Stage, to celebrate what is working well and to discuss ideas on how to improve our school.

 The Student Council gives pupils the opportunity to play an active role in decisions that affect them.
 They plan and review the actions taken as well as taking responsibility for how these will happen.